Top of the page

 A splenectomy (say "splih-NEK-tuh-mee") is surgery to take out the spleen.
 After a splenectomy, your child is likely to have pain for several days.
 Your child may feel like he or she has influenza (flu).
 Your child may have a low fever and feel tired and nauseated.
 This is common.
 Your child should feel better after a few days and will probably feel much better in about a week.

 The spleen helps protect your child against infections.
 Now that the spleen has been removed, your child may need one or more vaccinations to prevent infections.
+Your child can get these vaccines in the weeks after they recover from surgery.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.